A woman uses her credit card to pay for gas at the pump.

 Using your credit card at a POS terminal, fuel pump, or ATM requires you to tap or insert your card into the machine.

-Credit card skimming involves attaching a device known as a "skimmer" to a credit card reader at an ATM, gas station, or POS terminal.
-Every time someone uses their card where there is a skimming device, the skimmer can steal card information such as the credit card number, PIN code, CVV code, and card expiration date.
+Credit card skimming involves attaching a device to a credit card reader at an ATM, gas station, or payment terminal.
+When someone uses their card where there is a skimming device, the skimmer can steal card information such as the credit card number, PIN code, CVV code, and card expiration date.

-Skimmers are often found at ATMs and gas stations, though it's also possible for POS terminals at retail stores, restaurants, and similar establishments to be targeted for skimming.
+ATMs and gas stations are frequent targets for skimmers.
+Though, it's also possible for payment terminals at retail stores, restaurants, and similar establishments to be targets of skimming.
 You may also find skimmers at vending machines, self-checkout kiosks, and ticket machines at train stations.
 Scammers use the data they gather to make purchases or create fake payment cards.

 See if you're pre-approved